EPA122A/epa122a.github.io/site/assessment_index.md

+---
+updated: November 9, 2025
+---

 # 🎓 Assessment

 The course is designed to include two types of assessments:

 ## Formative

-These are ungraded and are intended to:
+This is ungraded and is intended to:
 - Fill gaps in knowledge for those who have not had any programming experience before.
 - Serve as a refresher to those who wish to update their skills.